DhananjayPorwal/Resume/README.md

 **Duration:** Oct 2016 to present<br />
 **Designation:** Senior Systems Engineer<br />
 **Organization:** Infosys Limited<br />
-**Title:** Global Production Assurance for applications using ETL tool Ab Initio, Talend.<br />
+**Title:** Global Production Assurance for applicatioxzns using ETL tool Ab Initio, Talend.<br />
 **Client:** Citibank Inc, US<br />
 **Technology:** Data Extraction, Transformation, Loading (ETL), Data Warehousing<br />
 **Tools:** AbInitio, GDE, Control Center, AppDynamics, Tectia, IBM HTTP Server (IHS), ServiceNOW, Authorization Gateway, WebSphere, CloudEra Manager<br />
 **Regions of IT infrastructure:** North and Latin America (NAM/LATAM), Europe Middle East & Africa (EMEA), Asia Pacific (APAC), Indonesia (IDN)<br />
 **Project Description:** Under Chief Technology Office (CTO), GPA team provides the data ETL solutions for applications of Global Functions Technology Services.<br />
 **Responsibilities:**
-- To offer a flexible technology framework with real-time support of IT infrastructure for ETL tools according to various data volume & complexity requirements with planning, design, and maintenance of the clusters.
+- To offer a flexible technology framework with real-time support of IT infrastructure for ETL tools according to various data volume & complexity requirements with architecture design and maintenance of the clusters.
 - To migrate applications from physical to cloud servers and databases to Oracle As A Service (ORAAS) for business cost savings without any impact to performance.
-- Execute hardware & software upgrades for enhanced security, better performance, and business continuity plans.
+- Execute hardware and software upgrades for enhanced security, better performance, and business continuity plans.
 - To ensure smooth functioning of live environment by proactively predicting possible performance issues due to heavy load on the servers and to manage server monitoring so as to send alerts for any threshold breaches on the server, which can cause failure of the running jobs.
 - Implementation of automation tools such as RLM (Release Lifecycle Management) for code migration activities to the next phase of SDLC (Systems Development Life Cycle).
 - To set-up Single Sign On pages for users using advanced techniques of user authorization, user management, and load balancing.